2023 MLB trade deadline: Rays boost rotation, Angels continue adding around Ohtani

-2023 MLB trade deadline moves, rumors: Mariners closer Paul Sewald to Diamondbacks, Mets send Mark Canha to Brewers
+2023 MLB trade deadline moves, rumors: Astros targeting Justin Verlander; Mariners closer Paul Sewald to Diamondbacks

 Follow along with rumors, deals and reactions as we near Tuesday's MLB trade deadline